 Are Bodyweight Exercises Functional Strength?

 Yes, bodyweight exercises are functional strength.
 Think of them as the unshakeable cornerstones of strength.
+These exercises form the basis of any effective bodyweight functional training program, ensuring you build a strong, resilient body.

 Only after learning the fundamental movements that reinforce how we function can dumbbells, kettlebells, bands, and everything else play a part.
 In addition to being the basis of strength, bodyweight exercises have the advantage of being simple and quick to perform.
 Depending on your fitness level and goals, they can be adjusted to be easier or harder.